-Cleaning and wiping the peace lily foliage time to time is crucial to get rid of accumulated dust.
-Dirt caked on leaf surface affects the photosynthesis.
-Identify if your plant has lost its glossiness and natural color, it’s the time to clean it.
+Cleaning and wiping the peace lily foliage from time to time is crucial to get rid of accumulated dust.
+Dirt caked on leaf surface affects photosynthesis.
+Identify if your plant has lost its glossiness and natural color, it’s time to clean it.

 For this, get a soft cloth and rub it over the leaves.
 Or, dip it in a solution of one tablespoon of apple cider vinegar and one gallon of water and apply it gently on dirty leaves.
 Check out more apple cider vinegar uses here.

-Peace lily care is easy–Adequate watering, and all day long bright indirect sunlight is enough to keep the plant healthy.
+Peace lily care is easy–Adequate watering and all-day-long bright indirect sunlight is enough to keep the plant healthy.
 Still, for prolific growth and flowers, you should fertilize it.
 A well-balanced 20-20-20 liquid houseplant fertilizer diluted to half or quarter strength is suitable.
-Apply it after every 4-5 weeks in the growing season (year-round in tropics) or when the plant needs nutrients.
+Apply it after every 4-5 weeks in the growing season (year-round in the tropics) or when the plant needs nutrients.

 NOTE: Plant producing green blooms and brown leaves can be an indication of overfertilization.
 Stop fertilizing as soon as you observe this symptom and flush the soil with water.